Jovany1543/content/src/content/lesson/what-is-html-learn-html.md

 </html>
 ```

-Lets simulate how a browser thinks: Imagine a user on his browser (client-side) who types the URL: breatheco.de
+Let's simulate how a browser thinks: Imagine a user on his browser (client-side) who types the URL: breatheco.de

 + The server will open the default HTML file on that server, which will probably be: index.html.
 + Then, it will read its content and interpret it as HTML (because the extension of the file is index.html).